pslisko/performa365docs/docs/howto/manage_learning_periods.rst

 - System will display message: "Learning period is being updated.
 You will be notified when the process is completed."
 - If the action was successful, the system will display message: "Learning period (Name) has been successfully updated."

-How to set learning period as default
+Set a Learning Period as default
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Go to *Manage* > *Learning periods*